jillesvangurp/es-kotlin-client/README.md

 ## Future feature ideas/TODO/Doing

+Mostly I develop on a need to have basis.
+The Elasticsearch API is enormous and there are many features I have never used.
+If it matters to you, feelf free to jump in and help.

+Things currently on my horizon:

 - Async / co-routines: this is in progress but not completed yet.
 There is a `SuspendingActionListener` that you can use with all the high level async requests.
-Currently, the only stuff using that is search (non scrolling only).
+Currently, the only stuff using that is search (non scrolling only) and a handful of other requests.
 - Index and alias management with read and write alias support built in.
 In progress.
-- Schema versioning and migration support that uses aliases and the reindexing API.
-This also in progress.
+The daos do support read and write aliases.
 - ES 7.x branch - should be straightforward.
 Will probably start work on this close to the release.
 - Cut down on the builder cruft and boilerplate in the query DSL and use extension methods with parameter defaults.
-- Make creating and using aggregations less painful and port over some work I've done for that in the past.
 Maybe adapt this project: https://github.com/mbuhot/eskotlin
 - Set up CI, travis?
 Docker might be tricky.

 # License